-Market Research Reports Don’t Need to Be Boring
+Market Research Doesn’t Need to Be Boring – Improve Data Visualization

 Visualizing data and synthesizing information is a difficult task.
 To quote statistician Edward Tufte, “To envision information–and what bright and splendid visions can result–is to work at the intersection of image, word, number, art.
 The instruments are those of writing and typography, of managing large data sets and statistical analysis, of line and layout and color.”
 Data visualization lies somewhere between math and art.
 Here are four things to keep in mind when visualizing your open ends and survey data.

 Useful visualizations show differences between items.
 Include significant differences between groups on bar graphs to emphasize where contrast lies in the data.
 Above all, the point of visualizing data is to learn through comparisons.
 Therefore, an effective visualization reveals a found difference within a dataset.

 Show multivariate data; graphs, word clouds, location, and more.

 Visualizing as much data in as many different ways is key to making the most out of your surveys.
 Surveys include a few types of data.
 There are simple bar graphs to visualize multiple choice answers, but there are more creative ways that might bring out something new in the data.
 Think about showing data based on location on a map (i.e., What state are you from?).
 If there are ways to create networks connecting answers, a network graph could be informative.

 For open-ended responses, word clouds to display the most common words and topics that appeared.
 There are simple word clouds which present the most frequent words in a text set.
 Then there are more involved methods like topic modeling and sentiment analysis.
 In short, you should consider both when displaying open-ended responses.

 3. Documentation in Market research

 Thoroughly describe the evidence.
 Provide a full title, indicate the authors and sponsors, document the data sources, show complete measurement scales, point out relevant issues.